rdekleijn/rdekleijn.github.io/events/2025-dodgeball/index.md

 - Register your 6-player team [here](https://docs.google.com/forms/d/e/1FAIpQLSdOXBk9Is_R509xiL-b41qGZjL5UzEc_qpF9lMglhgfi5DlaQ/viewform?usp=dialog).

 ## What is this about?
 We are organizing an interdepartmental dodgeball tournament for the different units of the Institute for Psychology of Leiden University.
-All units are invited to register a 6-player team.
+All units are invited to register one or more 6-player teams.

 <!---
 > **Registration is now closed.** If you still want to participate, send me an [email](mailto:kleijnrde@fsw.leidenuniv.nl).